Jonathan Aitken: Chief Secretary to the Treasury

 He became Chief Secretary to the Treasury in 1994, a Cabinet position, but resigned in 1995 following the allegations that he had violated ministerial rules.

 He was defeated in the 1997 general election.
-Within a year he had been appointed as a representative for the arms company GEC-Marconi (part of BAE Systems since November 1999).
+Within a year he had been appointed as a representative for the defence manufacturer GEC-Marconi (part of BAE Systems since November 1999).

 Libel, arrest and prison

 Libel action

 On 10 April 1995, The Guardian carried a front-page report on Aitken's dealings with leading Saudis.
 The story was the result of a long investigation carried out by journalists from the newspaper and from Granada Television's World in Action programme.
-The Guardian also alleged Aitken as Minister for Defence Procurement, arranged prostitutes for Arab businessmen.
+The Guardian also alleged Aitken, when Minister for Defence Procurement, procured prostitutes for Arab businessmen.
 Granada's World in Action programme repeated the accusation in a television documentary called Jonathan of Arabia.

 Aitken had called a press conference at the Conservative Party offices in Smith Square, London, at 5 p.m. that same day denouncing the claims and demanding that the World in Action documentary, which was due to be screened three hours later, withdraw them.
 He said: